xseignard/breizhcamp-js/prez/slides/slides.md

 - Amazing API : [http://gruntjs.com/api/grunt](http://gruntjs.com/api/grunt)
 - Super easy to create your own tasks : [http://gruntjs.com/api/grunt.task#grunt.task.registertask](http://gruntjs.com/api/grunt.task#grunt.task.registertask)
 - A ton of plugins!

+---

+title: CI and QA

+We are able to define super tasks with `make` and `grunt` so you just need to create a ci task for each.

+For QA you can generate reports from the tool involved in the build, or use Sonar.

+Sonar digests xunit files for test results and lcov files for coverage, and we shown how to generate these ones.
+Just install the [Javascript plugin](http://docs.codehaus.org/display/SONAR/JavaScript+Plugin)